ArathiHembram/Language-Translator-Django/README.md

 Refer the attached translator_project.txt file to set up the entire project.
 Step by step guide from scratch
 Includes the dependencies/requirements
+The database must be set up in prior
+Refer the database.txt file from https://github.com/ArathiHembram/Language-Translator-with-GUI to set up the database

 # Screenshot
 Below is the expected output